 “May it be a light to you in dark places, when all other lights go out.” ― J.R.R.
 Tolkien, The Fellowship of the Ring

 Bringing new anime essays and reviews every Monday at 12 PM EST.

 Quick rants about everything there is and ever was

 This is an Art Blog covering many topics to do with art, how to draw and paint tutorials, style, as well as creativity in general.
 We blog about art, photography, recommend related products and give our best SEO tips for artists and bloggers.
 We'd love to hear from you so get in touch if you want to start up a conversation or a collaboration!

 Blog for everything anime, manga, and otaku culture.

-Where insights on anime, games, academia and life dare to converge
+Where insights on anime, games and life converge

 Examining the world of solved and unsolved cases.